RenderKit/embree/README.md

 Performance also varies across different operating systems.
 Embree is optimized for Intel CPUs supporting SSE, AVX, and AVX2 instructions, and requires at least a CPU with support for SSE2.

-The Xeon Phi version of Embree only works under Linux in 64 bit mode.
-For compilation of the the Xeon Phi code the Intel Compiler is required.
-The host side code compiles with GCC, Clang, and the Intel Compiler.

 Contributing to Embree
 ----------------------